How Menopause Affects Your FeetMar 08, 2023

 “Unless you’ve got your feet on track, your knees, your hips, your core, everything is not going to function well,” explained Karen Langone, DPM, in Hit Play Not Pause episode 56 Feet First.
 “It’s no different from the foundation on your house.
 If your foundation is shaky, you’re not going to function at your optimum.”

-As part of the medical team for many athletic events including the 7-Day Race, the Boston Marathon, and the New York City Marathon, Langone specializes in medical and biomechanical treatment of the foot, ankle, and lower extremities caused by faulty foot mechanics.
+As part of the medical team for many athletic events including the 7-Day Race, the Boston Marathon, and the New York City Marathon, Langone specializes in the medical and biomechanical treatment of the foot, ankle, and lower extremities caused by faulty foot mechanics.
 Here’s what she recommends.

 Know Your Feet